 The original factory auger motors for both the upper and lower fuel drive were sleeve bushing motors.
 These motors generally created more noise during operation as well as having a shorter life span.

-In most cases the auger motors will start to squeal/grind, turn slower, or stop working all-together when reaching the end of their life span.
+- Safety issue/faulty switches.
 Keep in mind that both the high limit switch and vacuum switch in the Englander stove line can shut down the auger motor operation if there is a safety issue at hand and/or if the switch or switches are faulty.
 If one or both of your auger motors have stopped working, the easiest way to troubleshoot is to test the auger motor to direct power.
-Watch How-To Direct Test Your Auger Motor

 ALWAYS MAKE SURE TO UNPLUG YOUR STOVE FROM THE WALL WHILE PERFORMING SERVICE OR TROUBLESHOOTING

 If your Englander pellet stove’s auger motor is operating correctly when given direct power, but not operating in your stove, check the simple things first:

 - Clean your fuel hopper.
 To start with the Englander auger motor troubleshooting process, clean out your fuel hopper and make sure there are no foreign objects or obstructions.